 Mann hält sich mit schmerzverzerrtem Gesicht die rechte Wange.

-Teeth grinding: It is unpleasant and can lead to pain in the head, jaw joint, ears or teeth.
-Around one in three people in Germany suffer from so-called bruxism, often without initially noticing it.
-The problem, also known as bruxism, is often triggered by stress and excessive use of digital media at work.
+Teeth grinding is unpleasant and can lead to pain in the head, jaw joint, ears or teeth.
+Around one in three people in Germany suffer from it, often without noticing it.
+The problem, also known as bruxism, is often triggered by stress and monotonous movements at work.
+Here you can find out exactly where teeth grinding comes from and what you can do about it today.

 Contents

-Teeth grinding: stress and screen time as triggers
+Stress and screen time as triggers for teeth grinding

 Bruxism: What can you do about teeth grinding?